M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 ### Tense

-Documentation is for the most part written in the present tense, or more precisely, the simple present.
+Documentation is for the most part written in the present tense, or more precisely, the **simple present**.
 Note that while the present tense generally refers to actions taking place at the present time, it can also have a reference to the future, especially to an arranged future event.
 Indeed, the simple present tense can be used to refer to future events that are certain to happen.
 This is why it is a suitable tense to use in contexts such as expected results because it is seen as more assertive than the future tense.

 Here is an example:

-`Click New Login Account... on the task pane.`
+`Click New Login Account on the task pane.`

-`Correct: The New Login Account dialog is opened.`
+<span style="color: green">Correct:</span> `The New Login Account dialog is opened.`

-`Incorrect: The New Login Account dialog will be opened.`
+<span style="color: red">Incorrect:</span> `The New Login Account dialog will be opened.`

 In the example, the present tense form can be regarded as an assertion, while the future tense form is more like a prediction.